Grovvik/vkmax-nodejs/README.md

 ## What is `vkmax`?
 This library provides a client interface for interacting with VK MAX, enabling the creation of userbots and custom clients.
-A simple example of a userbot that responds to commands can be found in [examples/userbot](examples/userbot).
+A simple example of a userbot can be found in [examples/userbot](examples/userbot).

 ## Installation
 The package is available on npm: